inventree/InvenTree.github.io/README.md

 ## Credits

-This documentation makes use of the [mkdocs-jekyll template](https://github.com/vsoch/mkdocs-jekyll)
+This documentation makes use of the [mkdocs-material template](https://github.com/squidfunk/mkdocs-material)